Legal Matters Montreal Urban Life Cultural Facts Upcoming Kits

 The series of units create a repetitive design.
 Interior garages are linked to apartment buildings, to small communities and to commercial centres.
 The dwellings offer an interesting autonomy.

-Starting in the 1940’s, the development of its industrial sector gave a phenomenal rise to the Saint-Laurent district.
+Starting in the 1940’s, the development of the industrial sector gave a phenomenal rise to the Saint-Laurent district.

 Because of the benefits brought by the highways and the airport, all the western part of the borough was eventually assigned to industrial activities.